 Once you notice your twins have had dry or drier pull ups, begin putting them in undies, especially if you’ll be at home.
 Even if the undies will get wet or stained, it’ll give your child a better sensation of what it feels like to have an accident.
 This will encourage him to let you know when he feels the urge to pee.

-How to potty train twins in three days
+Potty training twins in three days

 Potty training your twins at the same time over the course of three days is another option.
 This can work well if your twins have shown no resistance to using the potty, but aren’t exactly excited about it, either.
 This method relies on keeping your twins bare-bottomed—no undies, pull ups, or even pants.